 Bayer Water Position

-Complying with international and local laws, and striving to apply the strictest requirements worldwide, we
+Bayer is committed to prevent water pollution, complies with all international and local laws, and strive to apply the strictest requirements.
+Therefore, we

 - We pursue a proactive product stewardship approach.

 - Bayer designates a significant part of the R&D budget into new health therapies such as stem cell and gene therapies, proteins, and biologics, which will lead to lower water pollution by patients’ waste residues.

 - With our re:contrast program, we develop contrast media recovery services to help our customers properly dispose their residue and recover the contained valuable material (e.g., iodine).

 We use our local presence and join forces with different organizations to support projects that provide access to clean water and sanitation to our employees and the communities in which we operate.
 Furthermore, we set a focus on awareness and skills building around water management.
 Therefore,